josue-arana/calculator/README.md

-# Exercise 2: Build a basic calculator
+# Build a basic calculator

-## Due Date: Tuesday, January 21, 2020 11:59 PM
 ## Objectives: Practice keeping track of state and passing data around to child components as props, as well as lifting state up.

 ## Specifications/Requirements